cosmos/sdk-tutorials/feegrant/index.md

 simd keys add bob
 ```

-And lastly, add a key for Charlie:
+And lastly, add a key for Charlie, the granter:

 ```bash
 simd keys add charlie